Meet the requirements for both ventilation and monitoring.

 Mechanically ventilated spaces

 For mechanically ventilated spaces (and for mixed-mode systems when the mechanical ventilation is activated), monitor outdoor air intake flow as follows:

-- For variable air volume systems, provide a direct outdoor airflow measurement device capable of measuring the minimum outdoor air intake flow.
-This device must measure the minimum outdoor air intake flow with an accuracy of +/–10% of the design minimum outdoor airflow rate, as defined by the ventilation requirements above.
+- For variable air volume systems with an outdoor air intake in the project scope of work, provide a direct outdoor airflow measurement device capable of measuring the minimum outdoor air intake flow with an accuracy of +/–10% of the design minimum outdoor airflow rate, as defined by the ventilation requirements above.
 An alarm must indicate when the outdoor airflow value varies by 15% or more from the outdoor airflow setpoint.

-- For constant-volume systems, balance outdoor airflow to the design minimum outdoor airflow rate defined by ASHRAE Standard 62.1–2010 (with errata), or higher.
+- For constant-volume systems included in the project scope of work, balance outdoor airflow to the design minimum outdoor airflow rate defined by ASHRAE Standard 62.1–2010 (with errata), or higher.
 Install a current transducer on the supply fan, an airflow switch, or similar monitoring device.

 Naturally ventilated spaces

-For naturally ventilated spaces (and for mixed-mode systems when the mechanical ventilation is inactivated), comply with at least one of the following strategies.
+For naturally ventilated spaces (and for mixed-mode systems when the mechanical ventilation is inactivated), comply with at least one of the following.

-- Provide a direct exhaust airflow measurement device capable of measuring the exhaust airflow.
-This device must measure the exhaust airflow with an accuracy of +/–10% of the design minimum exhaust airflow rate.
+- Provide a direct exhaust airflow measurement device capable of measuring the exhaust airflow with an accuracy of +/–10% of the design minimum exhaust airflow rate.
 An alarm must indicate when airflow values vary by 15% or more from the exhaust airflow setpoint.

 - Provide automatic indication devices on all natural ventilation openings intended to meet the minimum opening requirements.
 An alarm must indicate when any one of the openings is closed during occupied hours.